Who Pays Medical Bills in a Car Accident

 We understand how quickly medical bills can get out of hand after a car accident.
 Based in Virginia Beach, Ruloff, Swain, Haddad, Morecock, Talbert & Woodward, P.C. has handled car accidents and personal injury cases throughout the Tidewater region for over 30 years.
 If you’re injured, our car accident attorneys work with you, the insurance companies, and the other side to pursue the compensation you need.

 After every car accident, we strive to provide our clients what they need: compassion, service, and compensation for their injuries.
-Accident victims turn to us when they need knowledgeable lawyers who can help them handle their claim.
+Accident victims turn to us when they need knowledgeable lawyers who can help them handle their claims.
 If you’ve been injured in an accident, we want to help you seek the compensation you need to pay your medical bills and cover other losses.
 Contact us today for a free consultation.

-Compensation for Medical Bills after Car Accident
+Compensation for Medical Bills After Car Accident

 The cost of medical treatment can add up quickly.
-If you were a driver injured in a car accident, or passenger, and your injuries required medical treatment, there may be ways to seek compensation.
+If you were a driver injured in a car accident or passenger, and your injuries required medical treatment, there may be ways to seek compensation.
 Be sure to keep:

 - Treatment records